slarmoo/.github/profile/webServices/webSocket/chat.md

    npm install vite@latest -D
    npm install react react-dom
    ```
-1. Configuring Vite to proxy API requests through to the backend when debugging.
+1. Configuring Vite to proxy API requests through the backend when debugging.
 1. Creating a basic `index.html` file that loads your React application.
 1. Creating your React application in `index.jsx`.